bahmez/API-Intranet/documentation/socket.md

 Catégorie notification :

-getNotifications -> command that leads to a page where all the notifications are filled in\
+getNotifications -> command that leads to a page where all the notifications are filled in
-getRecentNotifications -> command to retrieve all recent notifications